toasterco/community-keijiban/README.md

 1. Go to the [Actions on Google Console](https://console.actions.google.com) and select your project
 2. Click on `Test > Simulator` and try it out.
 You can also do this directly on your Google Assistant/Home that is logged in with you account.

-### Adding Other Languages (optional)
-Currently the project only supports Japanese and English.
-This can be extended to support other languages with a few modifcations to the code.

 ### Extending the project
 Ideas on how to extend this project
-* Add other languages
+* Currently the project only supports Japanese and English.
+This can be extended to support other languages with a few modifcations to the code.
 * Close the loop by adding an attending status on the Google Sheet
-* ...

 ## Contributors
 Made by [Toaster](https://toaster.co/) and friends at the [Google Creative Lab](https://github.com/googlecreativelab).